nieuwmijnleven/private/README.md

 ---

+## 🚀 IntelliJ Plugin Launch – Coming Soon!

+We’re thrilled to announce that the **JPlus IntelliJ Plugin** is about to be released! 🎉

+This plugin will allow you to:

+- Write JPlus code directly in IntelliJ IDEA
+- Enjoy full IDE support including syntax highlighting, code completion, and error checking
+- Seamlessly integrate with your existing Java projects

+🎥 **Watch the demo video:** [JPlus IntelliJ Plugin Demo](https://youtu.be/0z_aIyBpJso)

+Stay tuned – the plugin will be publicly available very soon!
+Your feedback and early testing will be invaluable to help us polish it before the official launch.

 ## 🚀 New Feature: Apply Syntax for Boilerplate Elimination

 JPlus introduces a powerful new **`apply` syntax** to replace common boilerplate patterns previously handled by Lombok annotations.
 This declarative syntax helps you reduce repetitive code like getters, setters, constructors, equals/hashCode, and builders — all in a clean, compact form.